rockscript/rockscript/README.md

 ### Why

+RockScript makes it easy to stitch microservices together.
+It fits perfect within an event driven architecture.
-RockScript removes the pain of complex synchronization as is the case with reactive systems.
-This really makes it easier to stitch microservices together and makes the code more readable.
+RockScript removes the complexity from reactive programming models and makes the code easier to read.

-In RockScript __Action__s are functions that can be imported and when invoked, the engine executes them asynchronously.
+In RockScript **Action**s are functions that can be imported and when invoked, the engine executes them asynchronously.
 While the engine is waiting for actions to complete, the runtime script execution state is persisted with event sourcing and does not block threads or memory.